anvilistas/anvil-extras/docs/guides/modules/messaging.rst

 Logging
 +++++++
-By default, the publisher will log each message it receieves to your app's logs (and the output pane if you're in the IDE).
+By default, the publisher will log each message it receieves to your app's logs (and the output pane if you're in the IDE) using a `Logger` instance.

 You can change this default behaviour when you first create your publisher instance: